Pauwo/ACIT4640-Labweek7/README.md

 ### 1. Generate a New SSH Key

-Run the following command to generate a new SSH key pair and add it to the `~/.ssh/` directory.
+To generate a new SSH key pair and save it to the `~/.ssh/` directory, I ran:

 ```bash
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/aws -N ""